Skip to main content

 How Can Lifestyle Interventions Modulate HPA Axis Activity?

 Lifestyle interventions can directly influence HPA axis function at multiple levels.
-For instance, practices like mindfulness meditation and deep breathing have been shown to increase vagal tone, activating the parasympathetic (the “rest and digest” system) and thereby downregulating HPA axis activity.
+For instance, practices like mindfulness meditation and deep breathing have been shown to increase vagal tone, activating the parasympathetic nervous system (the “rest and digest” system) and thereby downregulating HPA axis activity.

 From a nutritional perspective, adequate intake of magnesium and B vitamins provides the necessary cofactors for neurotransmitter synthesis, which can help to regulate the stress response.
 Furthermore, stabilizing blood sugar levels through a low-glycemic diet can prevent the cortisol spikes associated with hypoglycemia, reducing the overall burden on the HPA axis.